grapestone5321/robond-deep_learning/writeup.md

 - Train the network again using those images.

 ## 8. Future Enhancements
+A discussion on potential improvements should also be included for future enhancements to the network / parameters that could be used to increase accuracy, efficiency, etc.

+It is not required to make such enhancements, but these enhancements should be explicitly stated.

+### the network

+### parameters

 ## References
 [1] Udacity, Robotics Nanodegree Program, Part 6 Deep Learning.